MatthewYong/twufo/README.md

         - **'Contact'** will scroll the page down to the contact section
     3. Verify that step 2 will work on the about and the gallery page

+### Browser and Mobile Devices
+All of the test scenarios have been carried out in the browsers and mobile devices as listed below.
+No problems were found in regard to the responsiveness, overflow and the functionality.

+#### Browser Testing
+- Google Chrome - version 83.0.4103.116 (64-bit)
+- Mozilla Firefox - version 78.0.2 (64-bit)
+- Microsoft Edge - version 83.0.478.61 (64-bit)
+- Internet Explorer - version 11.719.18362.0

+#### Mobile Device Testing through Chrome DevTools
+- Moto G4
+- Galaxy S5
+- iPhone 5/SE/6/7/8/Plus
+- iPad (Pro)

 ## Key Issues
 ### W3C Markup Validator